ghdl/ghdl/doc/internals/index.rst

    Architecture overview of the GHDL toolkit (CLI, libghdl, pyGHDL and ghdl-yosys-plugin).

-`GHDL` is architectured like a traditionnal compiler.
+`GHDL` is architectured like a traditional compiler.
 It has:

 * a driver (sources in :ghdlsrc:`src/ghdldrv <ghdldrv>`) to call the programs (compiler, assembler, linker) if needed.